Welcome to our Phonics page!

 Yes, there is a National Phonics Screening in Year 1 where the children have to read 20 real words and 20 ‘alien’ words.
 This is conducted in a very child-friendly way by the class teachers.
 At every parents evening you will be informed of your child’s progress in Phonics and at the end of Year 1 the school report will inform you if they have passed or not.
 If your child does not pass in Year 1 they will be given additional support throughout Year 2 to enable them to pass the next year.
 Parent briefings on the Phonics check and Key Stage 1 tests are available through the Spring and Summer terms.

 Following parent feedback we have provided a helpful video below to help you and your child at home.
-In the video you will see the Jolly Phonics action sheet and a list of simple words containing the focus sound.
+Watch the video below to familiarise yourself with how Monster Phonics works.
 It is important to enunciate the sounds correctly and try to encourage your child not to add on the /uh/ sound, for example saying /t/ not /tuh/.
 Why not join in and say the phonemes (sounds) together?

 A phoneme is the smallest unit of sound in a word.